SimpliSafe vs ADT

 If you’re into saving money and rolling up your sleeves, then you’ll appreciate that both ADT and SimpliSafe have DIY installation.
 However, if that really isn’t your thing, SimpliSafe lets you do professional installation for $79, but I opted for DIY.
 But as fun as putting together security systems can be, I don’t want to spend hours on it.
 So which system was easier to install, ADT or SimpliSafe?

 Before it even gets to your door, the ADT security system will be pre-programmed so everything connects to each other.
 You have to call ADT to activate your system, but the call didn’t take too long.
 The hardest components to install?
 Definitely the video camera and the Kwikset deadbolt.
-Since the video camera is made by Alarm.com, it was pretty confusing to set it up using the ADT Pulse app.
+Since Alarm.com makes the video camera, it wasn’t very clear to set it up using the ADT Pulse app.
 I recommend doing it on your computer instead.
 Installing the deadbolt was as complicated as any other deadbolt, plus a few electrical components.
 ADT does give you step-by-step instructions, but I’d use Youtube as a backup plan, and professional installation as your backup plan to the backup plan.
-Overall, installing ADT took about an hour, excluding the deadbolt, of course.
+Overall, installing ADT took about an hour, excluding the deadbolt.

 I love that installing SimpliSafe required no drilling or tools whatsoever.
 Instead, the majority of the sensors were peel-and-stick, which makes things truly idiot-proof.

-And don’t worry— this is a strong adhesive, one that doesn’t allow the sensors to slide down the walls.
-Once the sensors were up, all I had to do was plug in my base station, go into the SimpliSafe app, and sync everything.
+And don’t worry— this is a strong adhesive that doesn’t allow the sensors to slide down the walls.
+Once the sensors were up, I had to plug in my base station, go into the SimpliSafe app, and sync everything.
 From start to finish, setting up SimpliSafe was just plain convenient.

 Top System Installation

 Both ADT and SimpliSafe were pretty easy to install, but SimpliSafe wins simply by avoiding a complicated camera and deadbolt situation.
-Also, I love that they give you the option to leave it to the professionals.
+Also, I love that they allow you to leave it to the professionals.
 So far, it’s one to zero, SimpliSafe, but we’re just at the beginning.
 Truly, it’s anyone’s game!

 What exactly does professional monitoring mean?
 Well, it means that in addition to monitoring your system on your app, you’ll have a team of people monitoring your home’s security 24 hours a day, seven days a week.
 They’ll be alerted the second any of your alarms go off, and can check in with you and your home to verify an emergency.
 If need be, they can even contact emergency services for you, whether that’s the fire department, the police, or your local hospital.
 Whatever the situation is, it’s professional monitoring that will make sure it gets dealt with, and fast!